Chapter 9: Polynomial Commitment Schemes: The Cryptographic Engine

 where $z’_1$ is the final folded evaluation point (known to both parties).

-The catch: What is $G’_1$?
+But what is $G’_1$?
 It’s the result of folding all the generators through all $\log n$ rounds:

 $$\vec{G}’ = \alpha_1^{-1} \vec{G}_L^{(1)} + \alpha_1 \vec{G}_R^{(1)} \quad \text{(first fold)}$$ $$\vec{G}‘’ = \alpha_2^{-1} \vec{G}‘_L + \alpha_2 \vec{G}’_R \quad \text{(second fold)}$$ $$\vdots$$